|

 LUANNE:

-warrior" and Anne
+warrior" and "favor;

-Variant of Russian Lyuba, meaning "love."
+Variant spelling of Russian Lyuba, meaning "love."

-Arabic name meaning "storax tree."
+(لبنى): Arabic name meaning "storax tree."

-(Lubomíra): Feminine form of Czech Lubomír,
+LUBOMÍRA: Feminine form of Czech

 meaning "love's peace."